Josignacio: Style and analysis

 Josignacio's artwork is described as varyingly abstract, semi-abstract, and neofigurative.
 His works emphasize color over form and he typically works in large scale formats.

 He best known for working in and pioneering the "Plastic Paint Medium," which he first developed in 1984.
 The medium uses clear epoxy resin mixed with color pigment which is then drip-poured unto surfaces to create forms.
 The resulting effect achieves a brilliance in color and shine Cuban art critic Yoel Almaguer de Armas compares to painted glass.

 The term Plastic Paint Medium was first coined by Dr. Jose Antonio Portuondo who wrote in the catalog for Josignacio's first solo exhibition in 1987.
 In it, he described the use of epoxy resin as an “agglutinating medium” and called Josignacio the artistic representative of the “Plastic Era.”
 Its impact and avant-garde nature has been called “A revolution inside The Revolution” by Colombian writer Gabriel García Márquez while art critic Leonel López-Nussa described it as “New-Ism.”
 Dr. Kenworth W. Moffett, former Museum of Art Fort Lauderdale Director, described the Plastic Paint Medium as "the result of the marriage of art and technology."
 Among the medium's practical advantages are that it is more durable against the elements as well as better resistant to the effect of UV light than standard oil and acrylic works.

 Despite the "Plastic Era" associations of Josignacio's Plastic Paint Medium, there have also been psychological, philosophical, and anti-commercial statements found within his work.
 Like the Abstract Expressionists, his method engages in what he describes as a “dialog” with his works while creating them, allowing himself to be guided to a conclusion rather than tightly controlling the outcome.
 This approach prioritizes the unconscious over the conscious in the creating process.
 As such, he has stated that he is more interested in the organic abstract elements that emerge in his creative process than in the result, which allows for a continual discovery of new aspects to the works after completion.
 He has also incorporated abstracted ambiguous images in his art to contrast the superficial elements and encourage deeper psychological reflection from the viewer.

 Among his most well-known and reported series of works are his auction record-breaking Guitar series, his various animal series, as well as more figurative representations of the human form.
+One of his longest-running series is his Flores meae numquam marcescun —My flowers never wilt, a series of florals which began during his teenage years in the 1970s and predates his development of the Plastic Paint Medium, but has continued with the medium's adoption into the 21st century.

 His most recent works since the end of the 2010s further experiment with contemporary mediums, such as multimedia, sculptural, and three dimensional works that incorporate LED light.